vbrazo/data-structures-archives/README.md

 ## Hash Tables

 A hash table is a crucial tool to keep in your data structure arsenal.
 Simply put, hash tables associate keys with values using a hash function, allowing for `O(1)` lookup, insert, and delete times.
+Hash Table is a data structure which organizes data using hash functions in order to support quick insertion and search.

 You may be wondering, what's the catch?
 For one, not everything can be hashed.
 It is necessary that keys be immutable, so for example Python lists cannot be used as keys.
 Additionally, under the hood there may be a lot of work needed to implement a rigorous hash function.